Lake Wales Ridge: Origins

+Geomorphology

+The Florida Geological Survey has designated the Lake Wales Ridge Complex Province, a geomorphological province consisting of the Lake Worth Ridge, and the Lake Henry, Lakeland, Gordonville, and Winter Haven ridges.

 Habitat

 These relic sand dunes created over thousands of years by the dynamic movements of sea, ice and wind now provide refuge for rare and endangered plants and animals.
 Although consisting of a variety of habitats from low and wet bayheads to high and dry sandhills, the ridge is most famous for its scrub habitat.
 Wildlife and plants once isolated on these islands evolved extremely unusual characteristics.
 This forest in miniature consists of clusters of shrubs scattered between patches of open sand.
 The lack of canopy cover and very deep porous sands create a hot, dry, desert like habitat.
 Due primarily to a long period of isolation, plants and animals that live on the Ridge have developed ways to deal with their harsh environment.

+Endemic flora and fauna

+About 40 plant species, at least 40 arthropod species, and several vertebrate species are endemic to Florida scrub, see this listing.

-One of the scrub's best known residents is Florida's only endemic bird, the Florida scrub-jay.
-When walking through scrub areas, small scrub lizards often race off in the distance — perhaps an adaptation for crossing the hot sand quickly.
-Many animals of the scrub spend much of their lives underground to escape the hot Florida sun as well as to avoid predators.
+One of the region's best known residents is the Florida scrub-jay.
+When walking through scrub areas, small scrub lizards often race off in the distance — crossing the hot sand quickly.
+Many animals of the scrub spend much of their lives underground, likely to escape the hot sun as well as to avoid predators.
 The gopher tortoise digs a burrow underground that may be up to ten feet deep and up to 30 feet long.
 More than 360 species may share the gopher's burrow.
-Other small animals such as the sand skink leave only "S"-shaped tracks as it "swims" just beneath the surface of the sand.
+Other small animals such as the sand skink leave only S-shaped tracks as it "swims" just beneath the surface of the sand.
 It is the only known sand-swimming skink in North America and occurs in only seven counties in Florida.

-Most of the vegetation in the Lake Wales Sand Ridge consists of (or has evolved into) scrub plants with thick waxy coated leaves that are drought tolerant.
-The leaves of the sand live oak are thick and leathery, rolled in at the edges to help retain as much water as possible during the blazing hot days of summer.
-Species of Opuntia, Yucca, Scrub plum, and scrub Serenoa repens palm dot the landscape and are well adapted to the hot sun and fast draining soils.
+Most of the vegetation in the Lake Wales Sand Ridge consists of scrub plants with thick waxy coated leaves that are drought tolerant.
+The leaves of the sand live oak are thick and leathery, rolled in at the edges to help retain as much water as possible during the heat of summer.
+Species of Opuntia, Yucca, Scrub plum, and scrub Serenoa repens palm also are well adapted to the hot sun and fast draining soils.

-In the early twentieth century parts of the ridge were converted to citrus groves.
-More recently, some of the citrus groves, particularly in the north of the ridge, have been redeveloped for residential housing.
+In the early twentieth century, parts of the ridge were converted to citrus groves.
+More recently, some of those have been redeveloped for residential housing, particularly in the north of the ridge.
 Today several areas of the Ridge are protected National Wildlife Refuges and State Forest.